 5. Heat illness prevention training

-If there is a risk of heat illness, all employees must be trained before they begin working.
+If there is a risk of heat illness, all employees must be trained before they begin work.
 The training needs to be specific to your heat illness plan and procedures.
 Training should cover the following:

-- How your employees can recognize heat illness symptoms in themselves and in coworkers.
+- How your employees can recognize heat illness symptoms in themselves and in coworkers

-- What the different types of heat illness are.
+- What the different types of heat illness are

-- How to execute your emergency plan, including First Aid, as referenced above.
+- How to execute your emergency plan, including first aid, as referenced above

 6. A written heat illness prevention plan

-Having a heat illness prevention plan is not only important for the health of your employee; it’s also required by law.
+Having a heat illness prevention plan is not only important for the health of your employees; it’s also required by law.
 The plan must be in writing in both English and the language understood by the majority of your employees.
 The plan must be made available at your workplace and outline specific procedures for providing:

 - Sufficient water